WilliamOu/PointingDSP/README.md

 From Assets > Import Package > Custom Package:
 - CybSDK

-Note that the CybSDK package is only required for those who wish to run studies with the Cyberith Virtualizer, and may be found on the Cyberith website.
 After initializing the missing dependencies, ensure that XR is set to be initialized on startup via Project Settings > XR Plug-in Management > Initialize XR on Startup.
 Also ensure that "OpenVR Loader" and "OpenXR" are checked off.

 # Attribution